bluosun/MR-GENIUS/README.md

 # MR-GENIUS

-The "genius" R package implements mendelian randomization G-Estimation under no interaction with unmeasured selection (MR GENIUS), based on work by Tchetgen Tchetgen, E., Sun B. and Walter S. (2017).
+The "genius" R package implements mendelian randomization G-estimation under no interaction with unmeasured selection (MR GENIUS), based on work by Tchetgen Tchetgen, E., Sun, B. and Walter, S. (2017).

 # How to Install